When Colds Strike

 - Astragalus – I am a great advocate of the use of this safe and very effective herb, which works to increase interferon and white blood cell counts, both of which are vital for the optimal function of the immune system.
 White blood cells engulf bacteria and viruses and thus defend the body against infections.
 I tend to recommend a higher dose during an infection and a maintenance dose during the winter months.
 The supplement of choice is Astragalus Extract by Swanson, take one capsule twice a day during the infection and one capsule daily for preventative purposes but do not take this supplement if you have a high temperature.

-- Vitamin D – I have already mentioned earlier the importance of vitamin D and I would recommend D-Lux Spray 3000 by Better You, spray one spray into the mouth daily to restore deficiencies which incidentally are widespread.
+- Vitamin D – I have already mentioned earlier the importance of vitamin D for colds, for immunity and for numerous processes in the body.
+I would recommend D-Lux Spray 3000 by Better You, spray one spray into the mouth daily to restore deficiencies which incidentally are widespread.
 This oral spray delivers this dose rapidly into the bloodstream.

 The crucial nutrient to help support the immune system